 This is a guest article contributed by Peter Boesman, editor of HBW Alive.
-He is a bird sound expert and the largest contributor of online birdsound recordings in the world, on the importance of sound recordings and ways to contribute to this growing knowledge.
+He is a bird sound expert and the largest contributor of online bird sound recordings in the world.
+In this guest post, Peter writes about the importance of sound recordings and ways to contribute to this growing endeavour.

 Many birders all over the world at some point in time extend their activity of bird observation and start, for example, making bird images.
 As a result, and supported by the incredible advances both in camera equipment and multimedia processing, all of us can enjoy these days a multitude of fabulous pictures of our feathered friends on the internet.

 Somewhat surprisingly, only very few birders have made the step to birdsound recording, although the technological advances here have been a tremendous help for anyone wanting to do so.
 This is a pity, as the value of worldwide online availability of birdsounds can’t be overrated.
 And when looking on a worldwide scale, it is clear that India is really lagging behind here, despite the efforts of some (a quick look in eBird shows that for every 100 pictures from India uploaded there are only 2 sound recordings, while in the Xeno Canto database Indian sound recordings only represent 2% of the total).

 In the first place, sharing the beauty of birdsong on the internet allows anyone in the world to listen to how birds in India are singing.
 And while one can hear birdsong in virtually any part of the world, the incredible variation in bird vocalisations means that every region has a distinct mixture of different birdsounds, and India is definitely no exception here!